Arnolily/Note/docs/Resnet & Batch Norms.md

 Mathematically, each layer can be derived as:  $$Y = \mathcal{F}\{X\}$$ Where \(\mathcal{F}\) is the mapping function between input \(X\) and output \(Y\).
 Basically, they are learning this map between input pattern and output pattern.
-However, due to ICS, the input pattern could be constantly changing, thus ICS is believed to have detrimental effect on training process.
+However, due to ICS, the input pattern could be constantly changing, and such changes could break the learnt mapping function; therefore, ICS is believed to have detrimental effect on training process.

 However, other researchers had shown that ICS will not effect performance and BN does not reduce ICS.
 They prefer to explain the effectiveness of BN in another way.